timenoe/Terraria-PlayerAchievements/README.md

 Adds achievements for player difficulties to the in-game list.

+## Additions
+Hardestcore is a new difficulty that is enabled when you use a Hardcore player

-## Rules
+## Restrictions
 - No Journey Mode
 - No Celebrationmk10 Seed

-## In-Game Restrictions
-The use of certain items is blocked based on the current world progression (e.g. you can't use post-Moon Lord items before defeating Moon Lord, etc.).
+- The use of certain items is blocked based on the current world progression (e.g. you can't use post-Moon Lord items before defeating Moon Lord, etc.).

 ## Contribute
 Contribute language localization here: https://github.com/timenoe/Terraria-PlayerAchievements

+## Credits
+timenoe - Developer | Achievement Icons Artist Cruzelion - Mod Icon Artist